 I’m no country music fan, and I don’t even own a pair of cowboy boots, but when it comes to the Calgary Stampede I’m very serious about one thing – the food.
 I typically go to the grounds once every year to try out the best that the midway has to offer.
-One afternoon is nowhere near enough time to sample everything, but on Sunday I tested out a small cross section of Stampede foods.
+One afternoon is nowhere near enough time to sample everything, but on Sunday I tested out a small cross section of Stampede foods, that I even dehydrate with machines that I got from the Village Bakery Food Dehydrator Reviews.
 All for research purposes, of course .

 It was a hot and sunny day, so I had to start with a classic – the traditional lemonade from Lemon Heaven.
 You can find Lemon Heaven stands all over the grounds, and there’s a reason I drink these time and time again!
 I hate overly sugary lemonade, and this stuff is sweetened to perfection.
 They put the whole lemon in the cup for long lasting lemony-ness, which I love!
 My only complaint was that more than a third of the cup was filled with ice so it disappeared pretty darn quickly.